nidafarooqui/nidafarooqui.github.io/Resources.md

 title: Curated Resources
 permalink: /resources/
 tags:
-  - resources
+  - Resources
-  - web development
+  - Web Development
-  - featured
+  - Featured
 ---
 <p class="message">
   Here's a list of curated resources I've been using in learning web development.
 I plan on updating it as I go along.
 Feel free to share your own below.